David Rioch: Early life and career

 Rioch was born in Mussoorie, India, on July 6, 1900.
 His parents, David and Minnie, were Christian missionaries.
 He received a bachelor's degree from Butler College in 1920, after which he went on to receive a medical degree from the Johns Hopkins University School of Medicine in 1924.
 He then trained in surgery at the Peter Bent Brigham Hospital, followed by the Strong Memorial Hospital.
 In 1928–9, he studied in the Laboratory of Comparative Neurology at the University of Michigan, under a fellowship from the National Research Council, where he began research on the anatomy of mammalian diencephalons, research that he continued in 1929 at Oxford University.
 In these studies, he demonstrated in detail for the first time how the forebrains of dogs and cats are more complex than those of rodents.
-Rioch was associate professor of anatomy at Harvard Medical School from 1931–1938.
-He became professor of neurology and chairman of the Department of Neuropsychiatry at the Washington University School of Medicine from 1938–1943.
+Rioch was associate professor of anatomy at Harvard Medical School from 1931 to 1938.
+He became professor of neurology and chairman of the Department of Neuropsychiatry at the Washington University School of Medicine from 1938 to 1943.
 He also spent one year at the Institute for Advanced Study in Princeton, New Jersey.
 In 1943, during World War II, he became director of research at the Chestnut Lodge psychiatric hospital in Rockville, Maryland, jointly with leading the Washington School of Psychiatry, positions he held until 1951.